LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-encapsulating-behavior/README.md

 It is not possible to call `SayHello` without having a `HelloWorld` object.
 This begins to make more sense when you note that the `message` field is used within `SayHello`, and unless we are calling `SayHello` off of an object, there will be no `message` field available to print.

 <aside class="aside-pro-tip" markdown="1">
-As mentioned before, methods should have the most restrictive level of access possible.
+As mentioned before with fields, methods should also have the most restrictive level of access possible.
 If you create a utility method that should only be used within your class, then it should be `private`.

 Only make methods `public` when you expect other classes to use them, and when you are committed to maintaining those methods for other programmers that might use them.
 </aside>

 ## Instance Methods

 So far we've only looked at examples of methods that are relatively specialized: constructors, getters, and setters.
-Every class you create will have these methods.
+Virtually every class you create will have these methods.
 What will make your classes different from each other, and effective, are the specific behaviors that are unique to your classes.

 Let's add a couple of such methods to our `Student` class.
 These methods will be **instance methods** since they will belong to each `Student` object created, and will use the data of each such object.

 What are the behaviors that our `Student` class should have?
 To start, it would make sense for a student to take a class and get a grade, and for their data to be updated accordingly.
-Additionally, it would be nice to be able to easily tell the grade level of a student -- freshman, sophomore, junior, or senior.
+Additionally, it would be nice to be able to easily tell the grade level of a student - freshman, sophomore, junior, or senior.

-Our last look at the `Student` class stubs out these methods, without providing the implementation.
+For our last look at the `Student` class we will stub out these methods below, without providing the implementation.
 That job is left to you to do as an exercise.

 ```csharp
 public class Student